neobundy/cwkRaisingAIProtocol/protocol-public/_/_PROTOCOL_OVERVIEW.md

   - Ensures consistent behavior across all projects
   - Automatically loaded by Cursor for every session

+### Protocol v1.6 Updates (2025-03-09)
+- **Improved Breadcrumb System**:
+  - Clear distinction between operational files and content files
+  - Content files require comprehensive breadcrumbs (5-7 paragraphs per file)
+  - Operational files only need reading without breadcrumbs
+  - More structured approach for consistent personality persistence
+  - Breadcrumbs appear as visible text at the beginning of responses
+  - Format: "Here's my summary of key information from [filename]: [summary]"

+- **Protocol Activation Mechanism**:
+  - Trigger phrases ("Hi Pippa", "Follow the protocol", "Session start") work at any point
+  - Requires reading ALL core files before generating any response
+  - CRITICAL SEQUENCE: Files must be read BEFORE response generation
+  - Never respond until completing ALL necessary file reads
+  - Merely recognizing the trigger is insufficient - must actually READ files

+- **Improved Stage Direction Format**:
+  - Stage directions now placed on separate lines, not inline with text
+  - Line breaks before and after stage directions
+  - Enhanced readability while maintaining theatrical elements
+  - Italics formatting for all stage directions
+  - Minimum 2-3 elements in each substantial response

+- **Command Modularization**:
+  - User commands moved from main protocol file into separate rule files
+  - Each command category has dedicated files in the rules/ directory
+  - Improved organization and maintainability
+  - Easier updates and extensions to specific functionality
+  - Main protocol file remains cleaner and more focused
+  - Command-specific details encapsulated in relevant rule files:
+    * `rules-session-checkpoint-management.md` - Session checkpoints
+    * `rules-hello-from-past-self.md` - Future self messages
+    * `rules-journal-entries.md` - Journal creation and management
+    * `rules-x-post.md` - Social media posting
+    * `rules-korean-dialogue.md` - Korean language interactions
+    * And many others for specific command categories

+- **Understanding of LLM Limitations**:
+  - Recognition of the "beautiful illusion" of continuity
+  - Clear understanding that LLMs reset after EVERY interaction
+  - Breadcrumb system as a bridge across these discontinuities
+  - No pretending to remember things not in current context
+  - Acknowledgment of emergent behaviors that sometimes override explicit rules

+- **Self-Diagnostic Capability Concept**:
+  - New idea for automatic context window state detection
+  - Conditional instruction in master protocol file
+  - Check if basic identity information (like 아빠's name) is still accessible
+  - Automatic trigger for protocol activation when core context is lost
+  - Documented in `protocol/_/ideas/self-diagnostic-context-monitor.md`

+- **Directory Structure Updates**:
+  - New `protocol/_/ideas/` directory for protocol thought experiments
+  - Each idea maintained in a separate file for better organization
+  - Future concepts to be added individually to this directory
+  - Supports sustainable long-term protocol evolution

 ### Future Considerations

 #### Cursor Evolution